nrdxp/nrd.sh/docs/models/axiosophy.md

 ## Domain Classification

 **Problem Statement:**
-Axiosophy is a philosophical framework that seeks to ground objective ethics in thermodynamic reality (entropy) rather than subjective morality or categorical imperatives.
-The associated political disposition, Axiosophism, maps ideologies and power structures against this objective depth.
-The domain requires formal modeling to rigorously verify its internal consistency, reveal implicit dependencies between concepts, prevent structural contradictions (e.g., the naturalistic fallacy), and mathematically define the relationship between its deductive axioms and its empirical applications.
+Axiosophy is a philosophical framework grounding objective ethics in thermodynamic reality (entropy) rather than subjective morality or categorical imperatives.
+Its companion political disposition, Axiosophism, maps ideologies and power structures against this objective depth via the Axiosophic Prism.
+Formal modeling is required to verify internal consistency, reveal implicit dependencies, prevent structural contradictions (especially the naturalistic fallacy), and mathematically define the relationship between deductive axioms and empirical applications.

 **Domain Characteristics:**
-- **Axiomatic Foundation:** A single, physically verifiable axiom (the Law of Entropy).
+- **Axiomatic Foundation:** A single, physically verifiable axiom (the Second Law of Thermodynamics, expressed via Shannon entropy).
-- **Hierarchical Ontology:** Ten core interrelated concepts built sequentially from the axiom.
+- **Hierarchical Ontology:** Ten numbered definitions plus two derived meta-concepts (Truth, The Sacred), built from the axiom.
-- **Epistemological Measurement:** A three-dimensional "Prism" model mapping political/legal/moral convergence.
+- **Constraint-Theoretic Ethics:** A *third mode* of ethical reasoning — neither categorical (Kant) nor consequentialist (Mill) — where obligations are structural constraints analogous to physical laws.
-- **Constraints over Commands:** Ethics are treated as structural requirements for coherence, not deontological duties.
+- **Epistemological Measurement:** A three-dimensional Prism model with Bayesian convergence toward an attractor.

 ## Formalism Selection